Spring Forward With 10 Sleep Tips

 9. Create a Sleep-Friendly Environment

-If you have restless or snoring pets who wake you up during the night, keep them out of your room, along with all electronics, including your television, computer, DVD player, and stereo.
-Isolating your activities to sleep and other bed-related activities is a good way to keep the bedroom focused on its restful purpose.
+If you have restless or snoring pets, keep them out of your room, along with all electronics, including your television, computer, DVD player, and stereo.
+Save your bedroom for sleep, sex, and relaxing.